-Loco Ropes is a family run business and both Bob and Judy Cox, the owners, were on site and were welcoming and checking in on each of the visitors.
+Loco Ropes is a family-run business, and both Bob and Judy Cox, the owners, were on site welcoming and checking in on each of the visitors.
 Additionally, the hired staff is fun, friendly, and knowledgeable.
-They are there to encourage you along and to even come to your rescue if you get stuck or too afraid to continue on.
+They are there to encourage you and even come to your rescue if you get stuck or too afraid to continue on.

 Although Loco Ropes isn’t intended for toddlers, it is the perfect activity for families with school-aged children and teens.
 It’s even perfect for thirty or forty-somethings like myself and my husband.
 Head on up to Mountain View and GO LOCO in the trees!

 Sign up for our weekly e-news.

 Get stories sent straight to your inbox!